-We previously detected DPP-IV enzymatic activity in human astrocytic tumor tissues and glioma cell lines (Sedo et al. 2004, Stremenova et al. 2006) and observed decreased growth of DPP-IV upregulating transfectants (Busek et al. 2006).
+activity in human astrocytic tumor tissues and glioma cell lines (Šedo et al. 2004, Stremeňová et al. 2006) and observed decreased growth of DPP-IV upregulating transfectants (Bušek et al. 2006).
 Here we demonstrate that DPP-IV enzymatic activity can influence the signaling potential of SP in glioma cell lines.
 In agreement with the literature (Sharif 1998, Palma et al. 1999), SP induced Ca2+ signaling in U373 but not in T98G cell line, which well corresponds to the observed substantially lower expression of NK1 receptor mRNA in T98G cells (Table 2).
-SDF-1 α on the contrary did not cause measurable changes of $[Ca^{2+}]i$ in any cell line tested, although we detected mRNA expression of its receptor CXCR4.
-However, also Oh et al. (2001) could observe SDF-1 α induced changes of $[Ca^{2+}]i$ in glioma cells only after enhancement of CXCR4 expression by cytokines.
+On the contrary, SDF-1 α did not cause measurable changes of $[Ca^{2+}]i$ in any cell line tested, although we detected mRNA expression of its receptor CXCR4.
+However, Oh et al. (2001) also observed SDF-1 α induced changes of $[Ca^{2+}]i$ in glioma cells only after enhancement of CXCR4 expression by cytokines.

 Calcium signaling triggered by SP in U373DPPIV cells upregulating DPP-IV was similar in duration and magnitude to that in wild type U373.
 This is most likely because the second messenger calcium signaling occurs within seconds while degradation of SP by cell surface DPP-IV into the less active SP5-11 fragment may require longer periods of time.
-Also, the upregulation of DPP-IV was much lower in U373DPPIV compared to T98GDPPIV, which on the other hand did not express NK1 receptors (Table 2.).
-However, it should be considered that (i) complex cellular programs such as cell proliferation frequently require prolonged exposure to the particular ligand, and (ii) the ligand may be subject to functionally relevant proteolytic cleavage by surrounding cells that neither secrete nor respond to it.
-To simulate functional interaction of two cell types in SP signaling, U373 cells were exposed to SP that had been preincubated with T98GDPPIV glioma cells overexpressing DPP-IV but lacking NK1 receptor.
+The upregulation of DPP-IV was also much lower in U373DPPIV compared to T98GDPPIV, which did not express NK1 receptors (Table 2).
+However, it should be considered that i) complex cellular programs such as cell proliferation frequently require prolonged exposure to the particular ligand, and ii) the ligand may be subject to functionally relevant proteolytic cleavage by surrounding cells that neither secrete nor respond to it.
+To simulate functional interaction of two cell types in SP signaling, U373 cells were exposed to SP that had been preincubated T98GDPPIV glioma with cells overexpressing DPP-IV but lacking NK1 receptor.
 These experiments demonstrated functional inactivation of SP, which was prevented with specific DPP-IV inhibitors.

-Cleavage of SP and other susceptible regulatory molecules may contribute to the growth inhibitory effect of DPP-IV that has been observed in several cell lines (Wesley et al. 1999, 2004, 2005), including glioma cells (Busek et al. 2006).
+Cleavage of SP and other susceptible regulatory molecules may contribute to the growth inhibitory effect of DPP-IV that has been observed in several cell lines (Wesley et al. 1999, 2004, 2005), including glioma cells (Bušek et al. 2006).
 Our results also suggest that prereceptor modification of signaling peptides by DPP-IV enzymatic activity may be physiologically relevant even for DPP-IV negative cells.
 Thus, DPP-IV present in the tissue microenvironment may represent an important regulator of local humoral signaling.